Quality of Earnings (QoE) Analysis

 At the conclusion of a Quality of Earnings engagement, you receive a comprehensive, professionally prepared report package designed for use in transaction negotiations, financing discussions, and legal proceedings.

-- Normalized EBITDA Schedule: A detailed calculation of adjusted EBITDA reflecting all normalization adjustments, presented in a format suitable for deal negotiations and financing applications.
+• Normalized EBITDA Schedule: A detailed calculation of adjusted EBITDA reflecting all normalization adjustments, presented in a format suitable for deal negotiations, financing applications, and expert testimony.

-- Adjustment Schedules: Supporting workpapers documenting each normalization adjustment with source data, rationale, and dollar impact, providing full transparency for all parties.
+• Adjustment Schedules: Supporting workpapers documenting each normalization adjustment with source data, rationale, and dollar impact, providing full transparency and cross-examination support for all parties.

-- Risk Flags: A clear summary of earnings quality concerns, operational risks, and financial statement issues identified during the engagement — giving buyers and lenders the information they need to price risk appropriately.
+• Risk Flags: A clear summary of earnings quality concerns, operational risks, and financial statement issues identified during the engagement.

-- Management Q&A Support: We are available to participate in management presentations and Q&A sessions, helping our clients interpret findings and respond to questions from counterparties during the negotiation process.
+• Management Q&A Support: We are available to participate in management presentations and Q&A sessions, helping our clients interpret findings and respond to questions from counterparties during the negotiation or litigation process.

 QoE vs. Audit vs. Valuation

-These three engagements are often confused, but they serve distinct and non-interchangeable purposes.
+These three engagements are often confused, but they serve distinct and non-interchangeable purposes — a distinction that matters particularly in litigation contexts.

 An audit is a compliance exercise.
-Auditors verify that financial statements have been prepared in accordance with generally accepted accounting principles (GAAP).
+Auditors verify that financial statements have been prepared in accordance with GAAP.
 An audit does not assess whether earnings are sustainable, recurring, or representative of true economic performance — only that they were recorded correctly under accounting rules.

 A Quality of Earnings analysis is a transaction-focused financial investigation.
 It looks behind the GAAP numbers to assess earnings quality, sustainability, and transferability.
-A QoE is specifically designed to answer the question a buyer, investor, or lender is actually asking: Can I rely on these numbers to make a sound decision?
+A QoE is specifically designed to answer the question a buyer, investor, lender, or attorney is actually asking: Can I rely on these numbers to make a sound decision — or to support a legal position?

 In transactions involving financial disputes or allegations of misrepresentation, a QoE may also intersect with forensic accounting — particularly when earnings manipulation or fraudulent financial reporting is suspected.